nfgallimore/Assignment1a/README.md

 # Assignment1a

-/* Nicholas Gallimore */
+Nicholas Gallimore
-/* Program to test function that removes repeat characters from a test array of characters */
+Program to remove repeat characters from an array of characters